AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

       * “Directly use DataPredict as-is, supported by original research.”

-   * Requires disclosure of DataPredict to the public.
+   * Requires disclosure of DataPredict™ to the public.

    * Includes access to future updates and fixes.